 Autobiography vs. Biography vs. Memoir

-Autobiography | Biography | Memoir |
+| Autobiography | Biography | Memoir |

-An autobiography is an account of a person’s life written by that person or subject itself | A biography is an account of someone’s life written by someone else | A memoir is also an account of someone’s life but of during a specific time in the journey of his/her life.
+| An autobiography is an account of a person’s life written by that person or the subject themselves. | A biography is an account of someone’s life written by someone else | A memoir is also an account of someone’s life, but of a specific time in the journey of his/her life.
 This means it only covers a part of the author’s life |

-It is a subjective account that is written in first-person narration | It is an objective account which is written in third person narration | It is generally written in first-person narration |
+| It is a subjective account that is written in first-person narration. | An autobiography is an account of a person’s life written by that person or the subject themselves | It is generally written in first-person narration |

-It is a primary source of information | It is a secondary source of information | It is a primary source of information |
+| It is a primary source of information. | It is a secondary source of information | It is a primary source of information |

-They are written in chronological order, like from birth to the present day | Biographies are also written in chronological order | Memoirs can be written chronologically but often move back and forth in time |
+| They are written in chronological order, like from birth to the present day. | Biographies are also written in chronological order | Memoirs can be written chronologically, but often move back and forth in time |

-Places greater emphasis on facts, history, emotions, events etc. | The main objective is to bring out the historical or factual truth | Places greater emphasis on emotional experience and interiority rather than facts |
+| A memoir is also an account of someone’s life, but of during a specific time in the journey of his/her life.
+This means it only covers a part of the author’s life | The main objective is to bring out the historical or factual truth | Places greater emphasis on emotional experience and interiority rather than facts |

 What to Include in an Autobiography?